Excel Match Multiple Criteria (Table of Contents)

 Step 2: We need to specify logical criteria under AND function.
 Use criteria as cell value greater than 16 for all cells (B1, C1, D1).
 You can use a comma as a separator to separate the multiple criteria conditions.
 See the screenshot below:

 Once you press Enter key, you can see TRUE as a result in cell E1.
-Since all values present in cell B1, C1, and D1 are greater than 16, all the criteria are satisfied, leading to a Boolean output as TRUE under cell E1.
+Because all values in cells B1, C1, and D1 are greater than 16, resulting in a TRUE Boolean output.

-Step 3: Change the value in cell B1 as 12 and see how the result in cell E1 is affected.
+Step 3: Change the value in cell B1 to 12 and see the result in cell E1.

-You can see with the same criteria under AND function, if we change the value under cell B1 as less than the criteria value (i.e. 16), we will get the output as FALSE.
-Since the value in cell B1 is not greater than 16, not all the criteria are satisfied.
+You can see the same criteria under AND function.
+If we change the value under cell B1 to less than the criteria value (i.e., 16), we will get the output as FALSE.
+Since the value in cell B1 is not greater than 16.

 Step 4: In cell E2, use the OR to check how it works; use the same criteria values.
 Ideally, OR gives Boolean output as TRUE if at least one of the criteria is satisfied.

-Press Enter key, and you can see the output as TRUE in cell E2 since C1 and D1 have values greater than 16.
-However, with E1, it is still FALSE since not all the conditions are satisfied.
+Press Enter key to see the output as TRUE in cell E2 since C1 and D1 have values greater than 16.
+However, with E1, it is still FALSE since all the conditions are not satisfied.

 Example #2 – Complex Criteria in Combination with IF, AND/OR

-Suppose we conduct two tests in a class of 10 students and have Marks in both tests for each student stored under column Marks 1 and Marks 2 respectively.
-We wanted to check whether the student has passed the exam or not.
+Suppose we conduct two tests in a class of 10 students and have Marked in both tests for each student stored under columns Marks 1 and 2, respectively.
+We wanted to check whether the student had passed the exam or not.
 See the screenshot of the below data.

-In order to check whether the student has passed the test or he failed, we can use a combination of IF statement with AND/OR operator to combine the multiple criteria.
+To check whether the student has passed the test or failed, we can combine IF statements with AND/OR operator to combine the multiple criteria.

-Suppose we have two criteria’s under this example:
+Suppose we have two criteria under this example:

 Criteria 1: Column B >= 20 and Column C >= 23